Bububooo3/Bububooo3/README.md

 ## Who are you?
-> A living amalgam of flesh and bone
+> An adopted son of God

 ## What do you like to do?
-> I really like to sleep
+> I really like to sleep and make people feel good

 ## Who is your favorite musician?
+> Super hard question to answer...
-> Billy Joel.
+> Gorillaz?

 <!--
 **Bububooo3/Bububooo3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.